Property Tax Protection Program

 MCAD Value Reduction by Type of Appeal

-Across Texas, property values have been doubling in value and even tripling or more depending on the county.
-The only way for Texans to protect themselves from overvalued taxes is to engage in a property tax protest.
+Across Texas, taxable values have been doubling in value and even tripling or more depending on the county.
+The only way for Texans to protect themselves from overvalued taxes is to engage in a tax protest.
 This is a right enshrined in the Texas Constitution, one that needs to be practiced more thoroughly.
-Montgomery County is the textbook case for property tax appeals, and they have done their fair share, with $2.90 billion in market value being reduced in 2023.
+Montgomery is the textbook case for tax appeals, and they have done their fair share, with $3.09 billion in market value being reduced in 2024.

-27.52% of all Montgomery County taxpayers launched some type of protest in 2023, utilizing all three avenues of appeal.
-Informal appeals, the most commonly used for single family homes, were at the top of the list with $1.51 billion in value reduced.
-Formal hearings have been rising and closing the gap in recent years and logged a reduction of $1.05 billion.
-Finally, judicial appeals netted a strong $341 million.
+26.07% of all Montgomery taxpayers launched some type of protest in 2024, utilizing all three avenues of appeal.
+Informal appeals, the most commonly used for single family homes, earned a combined reduction of $1.12 billion in value.
+Formal hearings finally overcame informal appeals for the lead in 2024, lowering taxable value by $1.67 billion.
+Judicial appeals stayed mostly the same, cutting value by $303 million.

 Total Property Tax Savings All Protests and AppealsSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.